 Participants will learn the basic principles of scientific data visualization.
 Topics will include the appropriate choice of colour and how to effectively choose and design plots.
-The course will include many data examples, good and bad, and will include an opportunity to redesign a visual based on the principles described in the course.
+The course will include many data examples - both good and bad - and will include an opportunity to critique and redesign visuals based on the principles described in the course.

-The instructor will show good, bad and ugly visualizations will dissect these to understand what makes a good data visualization and how some plots deceive - sometimes intentionally!
-There will be a fast historical tour taking in pivotal plots from, among others, Florence Nightingale, William Playfair, John W. Tukey and Edward Tufte.

-Afterwards, the participants will learn about human vision and how we can exploit our biology to efficiently process charts.
-They will have a deep dive into human colour perception to discuss issues around colour vision deficiencies and how we can reach a wider audience by a careful choice of colours.
-The instructor will continue exploring the theme of human visual perception by reviewing pre-attentive attributes and the Gesthalt principles and how these can be employed in our charts.
-We will pay particular attention to line charts, pie chart and why 3D effects should only be used with caution.

-The last taught session will review typefaces (fonts), tables and file formats before we move to a practical session where participants will be asked to choose a plot, identify any shortcomings and then redesign it based on the principles learnt during the day.
+The instructor will show good, bad and ugly visualizations and will describe what makes a good data visualization and how some plots deceive - sometimes intentionally!
+There will be a fast historical tour taking in pivotal plots from, among others, Florence Nightingale, William Playfair, John W. Tukey and, of course, Edward Tufte.
+After this, participants will learn about human vision and how we can exploit our biology to efficiently process charts.
+We will then take a deep dive into human colour perception to discuss issues around colour vision deficiencies and how we can reach a wider audience through a careful choice of colours.
+The instructor will continue exploring this theme of human visual perception by reviewing the concept of pre-attentive attributes and the Gesthalt principles and how these can be employed in our charts.
+We will pay particular attention to line charts, pie charts and why 3D effects should only be used with caution.
+Next, we will review typefaces (fonts), tables and file formats before we move to a practical session where participants will be asked to choose a plot, identify any shortcomings, and then perform a data viz do-over based on the principles learnt during the day.